 When you’re buying a second hand, you can’t be 100% sure on the quality since you’re buying from an unknown supplier.
 You’re going off someone else’s description of the equipment and sometimes it might not be as accurate as you think.
 It also means you may not be getting a warranty with the equipment, so if you do have any issues, you have to pay out of your own pocket to get it sorted.

 It does all depend on your personal circumstances and budget whether you want to buy first or second hand, it’s completely up to you.
 Both types of catering equipment have their positives and negatives, there’s no right or wrong as every commercial kitchen has different needs.
 We hope this article has helped you and educated you on the differences of first and second hand commercial catering equipment, however this is another option that we haven’t yet mentioned.

 If you do not want to buy your equipment outright, you do have the option to lease equipment from catering companies such as NWCE Foodservice Equipment.
 Leasing equipment means you have brand new equipment without that major upfront payment.
 NWCE also include a service plan in with their lease contracts which means you know your equipment will also be in the best possible condition.
 It also means you can rotate your equipment in a way that you might not be able too if you were purchasing your equipment.
 These contracts can be created bespoke to the needs of your establishment.
-If you would like more information on leasing commercial catering equipment, you can contact us now or over the phone on 0161 764 8688
+If you would like more information on leasing commercial catering equipment or want to know more about catering equipment maintenance , you can contact us now or over the phone on 0161 764 8688

 Some blogs you may have missed: